conduitio-labs/conduit-connector-clickhouse/README.md

 ## General

 ClickHouse connector is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
-It provides a destination ClickHouse connector.
+It provides both, a Source and a Destination ClickHouse connectors.

 Connector uses [Golang SQL database driver](https://github.com/ClickHouse/clickhouse-go) for Yandex ClickHouse.